AIRES: A system for air shower simulations: Introduction

-AIRES is completely written in standard FORTRAN 77 (using a few extensions that are, to the best of our knowledge, accepted by all FORTRAN compilers).
-The complete AIRES {\currairesversion} source code, which includes the QGSJET\footnote{The version of QGSJET installed in AIRES {\currairesversion} is dated 25/Mar/1999.}~\cite{QGSJET} and SIBYLL\footnote{The version of SIBYLL installed in AIRES {\currairesversion} is dated 16/Apr/1997.}~\cite{SIBYLL} hadronic collisions packages , the IGRF \cite{IGRF} routines to evaluate geomagnetic data and Netlib/minpack/lmder nonlinear least squares fitting package \cite{netlib}, consists of more than 590 routines, adding up to more than 80,000 source lines extensively commented.
+AIRES is completely written in standard FORTRAN (using a few extensions that are, to the best of our knowledge, accepted by all FORTRAN compilers).
+The complete AIRES {\currairesversion} source code, which includes the EPOS LHC \cite{EPOSLHC}, EPOS 1.99 \cite{EPOSLHC}, QGSJET-II-03 \cite{QGSJET2R3}, QGSJET-II-04 \cite{QGSJET2R4}, SIBYLL 2.3c \cite{SIBYLL23c}, SIBYLL 2.3 \cite{SIBYLL23}, and SIBYLL 2.1 \cite{SIBYLL21} hadronic collisions packages , the IGRF \cite{IGRF} routines to evaluate geomagnetic data and Netlib/minpack/lmder nonlinear least squares fitting package \cite{netlib}, consists of more than 2000 routines, adding up to more than 300,000 source lines extensively commented.